benwilcock/cf-cqrs-microservice-sampler/README.md

  `cf create-service p-rabbitmq standard rabbit`

-6. Setup the Spring Cloud Config backing-service in your local cloud (use the script provided, takes a few minutes - use `cf services` to check progress):
+6. Setup the Spring Cloud Config backing-service in your local cloud (takes a few minutes - use `cf services` to check progress):

- `config-server-setup.sh`
+ `cf create-service p-config-server standard config -c ./config-server-setup.json`

 7. Now **"Push"** the project to your local cloud: